 The Women’s Health Nurse Practitioner (WHNP) education program at the University of Colorado, College of Nursing (CU) prepare graduates who are eligible for certification as Certified Women’s Health Nurse Practitioners.

-Graduates of our program are eligible to apply for certification by examination from the National Certification Corporation as board certified Women’s Health Nurse Practitioners.
-Upon successful completion of the national certification exam process, Women’s Health Nurse Practitioners are eligible for licensure in all 50 states, including Colorado (visit the Colorado Board of Nursing APRN application forms page), where licensure is granted as an Advanced Practice Register Nurse ( APRN).
+Graduates of this specialty track are eligible to apply for national certification by examination.
+You will learn more about the certification organizations appropriate for this specialty during the completion of your program.
+Upon successful completion of the certification examination, Women's Health Nurse Practitioners are eligible for licensure in all 50 states, including Colorado (visit the Colorado Board of Nursing APRN application forms page), where licensure is granted as an Advanced Practice Registered Nurse (APRN) and is required for practice.

 A post-graduate certificate is available in this specialty.